What is Scrum?

 After that, Ken Schwaber and Jeff Sutherland refined the framework further with their combined experience.
-That framework developed to became what we know now as Scrum.
+That framework developed to become what we know now as Scrum.

 Take the example of constructing a house.
 Consider, an under-construction house is handed over to you with the foundation and pillar set.
 You can start building it further with the groundwork laid, but you cannot begin living in the house.

 You have the groundwork, guidelines, and choice.
-How it turns out to be lies in the hands of you.
+How it turns out to be lies in your hands of you.
 That's called a framework.

-Scrum is a framework, which can be used by product development teams to self-organize to solve complex and adaptive problems.
+Scrum is a framework, which product development teams can use to self-organize to solve complex and adaptive problems.
 The idea is to build complex products.

 Product Owner: A Product Owner is like the CEO of the product.
 They represent the business and the users to the Scrum team.
 They are responsible for maximizing the value of the product.

 Development Team: The team which contributes to the development of the product.
-They could be a Programmer, Test Engineer, Build & Release Engineer, Technical Architect, Technical Writer, etc. They are responsible for turning the needs of the users to a solution that fulfills it.
+They could be a Programmer, Test Engineers, Build & Release Engineers, Technical Architects, Technical Writers, etc. They are responsible for turning the needs of the users into a solution that fulfills them.